coapp/coapp.org/src/dynamic/reference/ptk.html.md

 The Key (`cfg`) is the name of the build configuration in the target project's .buildinfo file The Value (`"..\foo"`) is the relative directory for the project to build.
 You can specify the current directory if the build configuration is in the current project. (ie, `uses: common=".\"`)

+If only the value is specified (ie, `uses: x86;`) it will look up the buildconfiguration in the use the .buildinfo file.

 **Note: DOES NOT currently pull in the dependent project from Git**